 Piloted by legendary Australian motor-racer, John Bowe, the expectation was to reach 200mph.
 With safety of utmost concern, a 20km stretch of highway outside of Alice Springs was closed in 20-minute intervals, with aerial support spotting for errant wildlife and human intervention.

-DP Matthew GORMLY travelled from Sweden to Australia for the two-day shoot, serving an establish British producer.
+DP Matthew GORMLY travelled from Sweden to Australia for the two-day shoot, serving a long-held British client.
 Joining Matt in photography was Australian aerial specialist Peter BEEH, who provided the Shotover H1 stabilising system for aerial and car-to-car photography, along with camera assistant/Shotover-technician Bastien CHAPIGNAC.

 Primary photography originated on 2 x Sony F55’s, Matt’s ably supplied by Sydney’s VAhire.com and sporting a set of Arri Master Primes.
-In-car & secondary photography on Travmatt’s Canon C300, with external car-mounts with a Canon 5D Mk3, GoPro4 Black & GoPro3 Silver with PolarPro polarizers.
+In-car & secondary photography on Travmatt’s Canon C300, with external car-mounts & timelapse captured on Canon 5D Mk3, and GoPro rigs with PolarPro polarizers.

 On the back of a corporate video filmed for Lantbrukarnas Riksförbund or the Federation of Swedish Farmers earlier in 2016, national airtime was purchased, and a 20sec TVC commissioned.
 The premise, to promote the resources of the land and it's untapped potential.

 DP Matthew GORMLY joined Director Urban ERMLING, and the team at Brid Content to execute the concept.
 In addition to the 20sec TVC, a longer form 90sec corporate video would be cut, featuring the people, the technology, and the land.